amarszalek/pyAGAMO/docs/index.rst

-.. pyGAMOO documentation master file, created by sphinx-quickstart on Sun Nov 21 00:17:45 2021.
+.. pyAGAMO documentation master file, created by sphinx-quickstart on Tue Apr 30 11:09:35 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyGAMOO's documentation!
+Welcome to pyAGAMO's documentation!
 ===================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   intro
-   pygamoo

 Indices and tables
 ==================